-Other than the provisions contained in the Child Trafficking and Pornography Acts 1998/2004n which contain specific provisions on the exploitation of children there is no specific legal constraint on taking photographs or recording visual material with children and young people Photographs and visual images are regarded as personal data under the Data Protection Acts 1998/2003.
+The Authority's staff and volunteers need to ensure when handling sensitive personal data that they comply with the Data Protection Act 2018.
 Personal data is defined as data relating to a living individual who can be identified from the data or from the data in conjunction with other information in the possession of the data controller.
-It must be obtained fairly, accurate, kept up to date and should be kept and used only for one or more specified lawful purposes.
+It must be obtained fairly, accurately, kept up to date and should be kept and used only for one or more specified lawful purpose.
+The Authority must have a valid lawful basis in order to process personal data.